 In addition to local departmental, school or unit approval, international work of longer than 30 consecutive days must be approved in advance by the Provost or by the Executive Vice President and Treasurer, or by their designees.
 That approval may be granted for a program (for its current and future employees) or for the activity of an individual employee.
 Programs and activities in effect as of December 2018 are deemed approved, though such approval may later be modified or revoked by the Provost or Executive Vice President and Treasurer.

-The Administrative Officer or departmental human resources representative should contact the Executive Vice President and Treasurer’s office or their Human Resources Officer as soon as they know of any proposed international program or activity.
+The Director of Administration and Finance or departmental human resources representative should contact the Executive Vice President and Treasurer’s office or their Human Resources Officer as soon as they know of any proposed international program or activity.

 Notifications to Payroll